njnadeau/NGScourse/day1am.md

 3528787 0.02478 QRLOGIN    bo1nn        r     02/16/2019 15:55:41 interactive.q@sharc-node003.sh     1
 3528789 0.00003 MD5calc.sh bo1nn        r     02/16/2019 15:58:35 all.q@sharc-node073.shef.ac.uk     1
 ```
-The first job is your interactive session, the second is the job you just submitted. ```r``` is good and means it is running.
+The first job is your interactive session, the second is the job you just submitted. ```r``` is good and means it is running. ```qw``` means that the job is still queueing and hasn't started to run yet. ```eqw``` means that there is an error in the queue and your job has a problem.
 Check the manual page for ```qstat``` to see what the other state codes mean.
 You should also receive an email to tell you that your job has started (end when it has ended).

 Once the job has ended you should find that you have two new files in your directory.
 View the contents of these (hint ```less```).
 Hopefully the one ending ```.errorlog``` will be empty and ```MD5.txt``` will contain the calculated md5 sum values for each sequence file.
 To keep things tidy you can delete the ```.errorlog``` file
 ```bash